Erskine Childers (author): Early life

 Childers was born in Mayfair, London, in 1870.
 He was the second son of Robert Caesar Childers, a translator and oriental scholar from an ecclesiastical family, and Anna Mary Henrietta Barton, from an Anglo-Irish landowning family of Glendalough House, Annamoe, County Wicklow, with interests in France such as the winery that bears their name.
 When Erskine was six, his father died from tuberculosis and his mother, although at that stage showing no signs of the disease, was confined to an isolation hospital to safeguard her children.
 She corresponded regularly with Childers until she died from tuberculosis, without having seen her children again, six years later.
 The five children were sent to the Bartons, the family of their mother's uncle, at Glendalough.
 Well-treated by his new family, Childers grew up with a strong affection for, and knowledge of, Ireland, albeit, at that point in time, from the comfortable viewpoint of the "Protestant Ascendancy".
-According to his biographer Michael Hopkinson, it was the personal tension caused by his innate belief in English superiority, in conflict with this new respect for Ireland, which later caused his remarkable conversion to "hard-line Irish republicanism".
+According to his biographer Michael Hopkinson, it was the personal tension caused by his Anglo-Irish identity, as well as his psychological peculiarities, which later caused his remarkable conversion to "hard-line Irish republicanism".